 Mental health in emergencies

-- People are more likely to suffer from a range of mental health problems during and after emergencies.
+- People suffer from a wide range of mental health problems during and long after emergencies.

-- People who feel safe, connected, calm and hopeful; have access to social, physical and emotional support; and find ways to help themselves after a disaster will be better able to recover long-term from mental health effects.
+- People will be more likely to recover if they feel safe, connected, calm and hopeful; have access to social, physical and emotional support; and find ways to help themselves.

-- WHO and partners have developed an intervention pyramid – from basic services and actions at the base to highly specialized at the top – to help countries match response strategies with community needs and appropriate expertise.
+- Agencies agree on an intervention pyramid – from basic services and actions at the base to highly specialized at the top – to help countries match response strategies with community needs and appropriate expertise.

 During and after emergencies, people are more likely to suffer from a range of mental health problems.